andrewmartin/node-lyft-starter/README.md

 3. In another, run `webpack --colors --watch --debug`

 #### Frontend

+The front-end of this app is built using common React and Redux patterns, with a simple root reducer.
+At this time, the reducer is fairly simple, and was integrated largely to manage the `nearby-drivers` array of pins API response.

 The front-end application lives in the `scripts/` directory, with most components found under `scripts/components`.
 The main entry point for webpack is at `scripts/main.jsx`.